Srinivasa IV Rao Sahib

 Srinivasa IV Rao Sahib was twelfth ruler of the Jagir of Arni of British Raj during the reign (1931 – 1948).

 Early life

 Srinivasara Rao Sahib was born in 1904 to 11th Jagirdar of Arni jagir Raja Thirumala IV Rao Sahib in North Arcot, Madras Presidency.
-He competed his school education at Bishop Cotton High School, Bangalore.
+He competed his school education at Bishop Cotton Boys' School, Bangalore.
 He completed his college studies in Newington College and Madras Christian College and became a barrister.
 He married Sushila Purnaiah, who was the daughter of 6th Jagirdar of Yelandur estate.